December 2023 Tennessee tornado outbreak: Madison–Hendersonville–Gallatin–Castalian Springs, Tennessee

-After crossing the creek, the tornado intensified as it moved into neighborhoods to the southwest of Gallatin from the southwest.
-Multiple well-built homes in the area suffered partial to complete roof removal; other homes suffered minor to moderate roof damage; trees were snapped (including at least one that fell on a home); and a metal truss tower was collapsed.
-Damage in this area was rated high-end EF1 to EF2.
-The tornado weakened to EF1 intensity again, but continued to cause heavy damage to homes as it moved through the southern part of Gallatin and crossed SR 109.
+After crossing the creek, the tornado intensified somewhat as it moved northeastward into neighborhoods to the southwest of Gallatin, causing mainly high-end EF1 damage with two small areas of EF2 damage noted.
+Multiple well-built homes in the area suffered partial to complete roof removal; other homes suffered minor to moderate roof damage; trees were snapped (including at least one that fell on a home); another metal truss tower also collapsed.
+The tornado then weakened to EF1 intensity again, but continued to cause heavy damage to homes as it moved through the southern part of Gallatin and crossed SR 109.
 Several homes had their roofs partially or totally removed, and many trees and power poles were knocked down.
-Warehouses at the nearby Music City Executive Airport were also heavily damaged, and more homes northeast of there had varying degrees of roof damage, with another home having its roof removed, along with more down trees.
+Warehouses at the nearby Music City Executive Airport were also heavily damaged, and more homes northeast of there had varying degrees of roof damage, with another home having its roof removed, along with more downed trees.
 The tornado then passed just south of Cairo, heavily damaging an old barn country store along SR 25, knocking down trees, and inflicting minor damage to outbuildings.
 It passed north of Castalian Springs.
-It then continued into Trousdale County, inflicting one last area of EF1 damage to trees near Templow before it dissipated northwest of Hartsville.
+It then continued into Trousdale County, inflicting one last area of EF1 damage to trees near Templow before it dissipated northwest of Hartsville after inflicting EF0 roof damage to two additional outbuildings.

 The tornado killed three people and injured another three along its 35.27 mi path that reached a peak width of 600 yd.
-The substation in Madison supplied 161,000 volts to a DuPont Plant in Old Hickory, while the one in Hendersonville served power to customers, though it was in need of repairs.
+The substation in Madison supplied 161,000 volts to a DuPont Plant in Old Hickory, while the one in Hendersonville served power to customers, though it needed repairs.